enormandeau/snplift/README.md

 penalties, represented by the symbol between parentheses) then substracts the following values from the score:

-- Aligned portion shorter than half the sequence (L): -1.0
+- Aligned portion shorter than half the sequence: do not transfer this position

+At most one of these:
+- Mapping quality equal to zero: do not transfer this position
-- Mapping quality lower than 5 (Q): -0.8
+- Mapping quality lower than 10 (Q): -0.8
-- Mapping quality lower than 10 (Q): -0.4
+- Mapping quality lower than 20 (Q): -0.4

-If 5 or less differences between the primary and best supplementary alignments
+If 5 or less differences (nDiff) between primary and best supplementary alignments
+- If zero difference with best supplementary alignment: do not transfer this position
-- Penalty based on this equation: -(0.5 + (0.4 - nDiff/10))
+- Otherwise, penalty equal to: -(0.5 + (0.4 - nDiff/10))
-- Max penalty, if nDiff=0 : -0.9
+- Max penalty, if nDiff=1: -0.8
-- Min penalty, if nDiff=5 : -0.4
+- Min penalty, if nDiff=5: -0.4

 At most one of these:
 - More than 10% difference to reference genome (D): -0.4